Syniurge/Calypso/calypso_semantics.md

   enum a1=A.init; // // no ctor called, just A.init which is known at compile time auto a2=A.init; // ditto
   A a3=A.init; // ditto: `auto a=expr;` is identical to `A a=expr;` when typeof(expr)=A
+  // NOTE: calypso should guarantee that no copy ctor is called either; indeed, `A a3=A.init;` should be callable at CTFE.

   static assert(A.init.x==42); // not 0
   static assert(A.init.y==1.5); // not float.NaN